ctsit/copy_email_alert_log_to_field/README.md

 ## Configuration

-- **Field to pipe alert log**: Select a field to pipe email alert logs in to.
-The chosen field **must exist** in every **event** you have an alert set for to capture alerts for that event.
+- **Field to pipe alert log**: Select a field to write email alert logs into.
+The chosen field **must exist** in each REDCap event where you would like to capture alerts.
-- **Search all alerts on next run**: Check this box to search the log of all alerts on the next run.
-Recommended to turn on only if enabling on a project which has already sent email alerts out.
-This turns itself off after running.
+- **Search all alerts on next run**: Check this box to search the log of all alerts on the next run for alert history to copy into the field.
+This switch is recommended only if you are enabling this module on a project which has already sent email alerts out.
+As it should only be needed once, this switch turns itself off after running once.